scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/replace-dead-node.rst

        UN  192.168.1.202  91.11 KB   256     32.9%             125ed9f4-7777-1dbn-mac8-43fddce9123e   B1
        UN  192.168.1.204  124.42 KB  256     32.6%             655ae64d-e3fb-45cc-9792-2b648b151b67   B1

 #.
 Run the ``nodetool repair`` command on the node that was replaced to make sure that the data is synced with the other nodes in the cluster.
-You can use `Scylla Manager <https://manager.docs.scylladb.com/>`_ to run the repair.
+You can use `ScyllaDB Manager <https://manager.docs.scylladb.com/>`_ to run the repair.

     .. note::
        When :doc:`Repair Based Node Operations (RBNO) <repair-based-node-operation>` for **replace** is enabled, there is no need to rerun repair.